yahoo/protractor-retry/README.md

 This module fully relies on protractor available callbacks and internal functionalities.

-It is from within protractor itself and not relying on any external dependency.
-All the changes that you need to add in order to integrate this module is located only in one file, the protractor configuration file. **You don’t need to update a single line of the *spec.js files.**
+It is build from within protractor itself and not relying on any external dependency.
+All the changes that you need to add in order to integrate this module is located only in one file, the protractor configuration file, ie to summarize :

+ * **You don’t need to update a single line of your tests spec.js files.**
+ * **Only few lines to add in your protractor conf file needed.**

 The module will create an XML file which contains the failed spec(s) filename(s). and will re-run only them, till either we don't have anymore failures or we reached the retry attempt maximum.

 The process of retrying is not happening on the fly of a test failure but only after the whole testsuite is run.
-The failed tests are stored and only those ones are going to be rerun.
+The failed tests are stored and only those ones are going to be rerun afterwards by creating on the fly a new "failed only" files testsuite.

 <img src="https://user-images.githubusercontent.com/12041605/30344129-ea28261e-97b4-11e7-99fe-4a28ff74b547.jpg" align="center" height="390" width="390" /><br/><br/>